 What do we need to take for the sleep study?

-Your child’s ventilator (for example, CPAP or BiPAP) if this is used by your child while at home.
-Remember to include all equipment (including the machine, masks, tubing etc.) so that we can check and service it during your stay.
+- Your child’s ventilator (for example, CPAP or BiPAP) if this is used by your child while at home.
+Remember to include all equipment (including the machine, masks, tubing and so on) so that we can check and service it during your stay.

 What will happen?

 - A soft probe is wrapped around your child’s toe to monitor their oxygen levels while asleep.

 - Two sticky ECG pads are placed on your child’s chest to measure their heart rate.

 - Two stretchy bands are put around your child’s chest to record breathing movements.

 - A small position sensor is also placed on the chest to record in which position your child is sleeping.